-Features, previews and reviews seek to provide coverage for companies and venues of various disciplines, organizational sizes, neighborhoods and cultural backgrounds.
-The editor shall ensure balance and fairness in assignments, and in the tone and quality of publicized materials, with the goal of educating, informing and inspiring our readers.
+Features, previews and reviews on our site provide commentary on companies and venues of various disciplines, organizational sizes, neighborhoods and cultural backgrounds.
+The editor shall ensure balance and fairness in assignments as well as the tone and quality of publicized materials.
+Our main goal is educating, informing and inspiring our readers.

 See Chicago Dance adheres to journalistic standards of practice similar to those of any other news outlet.
 The editor and writers function independently from SCD organizational programs, maintaining curatorial and financial separation from executive staff and the board of directors.